 Any clinical concerns should be investigated by maternal proteinuria testing and blood tests.
 These tests should include, as a minimum, a complete blood count, serum creatinine, and liver enzymes.
 Fetal concerns are addressed by measurement of fetal heart rate and pattern and, if indicated, ultrasonographic assessment of growth, amniotic fluid volume, Doppler velocimetry of the umbilical artery, or (less often) biophysical profile.

-BP management will entail, at minimum, antihypertensive therapy for any maternal BP ≥150/100mmHg, as per NICE guidance (CG107 or a more recent update).
+BP management will be for any maternal BP ≥140/90mmHg, as per NICE guidance (NG133).

 Indications for delivery in routine practice are:

 For the mother: